What is my Government Gateway ID?

 How do I use my Government Gateway ID?

+Keep your ID and password safe as you’ll need them every time you log in, but the security doesn’t stop there!
 Each time you enter your log in details, you’ll receive a text message containing a unique 6-digit code.
 You’ll need to enter this on-screen to pass the security check, and complete your sign-in for HMRC’s online services.

 What can I access through the Government Gateway?

-Your Gateway account can give you access to a lot of services, ranging from finding a job, to your Personal Tax Account, tax returns, and beyond.
+Your Gateway account can give you access to a lot of services, ranging from finding a job, to your Personal Tax Account, submitting tax returns, and beyond.
 The full list can be found on the GOV.UK website.

 You will need to link some services to your Gateway account before you can start using them.